 before they understood

-the great freedom that
+the great freedom that comes with aging.

 I choose to read or play on the